Fighting for Financial Stability After Recovering from Life-Changing Injuries

 In the United States, the average hospital stay costs $15,734.
 That's only the average.
 Catastrophic injuries are far more costly.
 For example, the average burn victim's hospital stay could balloon into ten times that much.

 With initial treatment costing hundreds of thousands of dollars, it's easy to see why catastrophic injury victims fall into medical debt so quickly.
 To avoid having their debt sent to collections, some patients will pay for care on their credit cards—unfortunately, a short-term solution like that results in thousands of dollars in interest fees.

 A major part of the problem is the long-term mental and emotional impact of catastrophic injuries.
 Serious brain injuries, for instance, create personality shifts and memory issues that make having a job nearly impossible for most people.
-Permanent physical injuries, like a spinal cord injury, create practical and emotional obstacles that make earning a stable income difficult.
+Permanent physical injuries, like spinal cord injuries, create practical and emotional obstacles that make earning a stable income difficult.

 The addition of medical debt compounds the problem.
 Studies show that having medical debt contributed to patients eating less food or leaving their AC off to manage their debt.
 Alarmingly, 63 percent of adults with medical debt avoided further treatment due to owing the hospital money.

 Avoiding treatment would only compound the physical issues that gave rise to their financial burdens, creating a vicious circle.
 Unpaid medical debt eventually goes to collections, affecting a patient's credit and ability to borrow, further limiting their options.

 It's a cycle we've seen time and time again.